Angell Conwell: Career

 In 2010, Conwell was cast as attorney Leslie Michaelson in the CBS daytime soap opera, The Young and the Restless.
-Conwell first appeared in the role of Leslie Michaelson on December 2, 2010 on a recurring status.
-Conwell auditioned for the role because her "entire family watches the show", she explained "the character was one that I really wanted to play.
+Conwell first appeared in the role of Leslie Michaelson on December 2, 2010, in a recurring status.
+Conwell auditioned for the role because her "entire family watches the show", explaining, "the character was one that I really wanted to play.
 When I went to the audition, I just really felt it and I think it came off in the audition.
 I really enjoy working with the cast.
-They are such great actors which I don’t think a lot of people realize.
+They are such great actors which I don't think a lot of people realize.
 The whole experience has been just great".
-In December 2012, after two years on recurring, Conwell was placed on contract by Bell's successor, Jill Farren Phelps however, was dropped back to recurring in August 2014.
+In December 2012, after two years in a recurring role, Conwell was placed on contract by Bell's successor, Jill Farren Phelps.
+However, she was returned to recurring status in August 2014.
 Conwell made her last appearance as Leslie on June 22, 2017, but returned in April 2019 in a brief guest appearance to honor Kristoff St. John's and his character.

 In 2012, Conwell was cast in a leading role alongside Omar Gooding in the Bounce TV sitcom Family Time.
-In 2019, she began starring in the BET+ comedy-drama series, Bigger.
+In 2019, she began starring in the BET+ comedy-drama series Bigger.
 Angell was honored with receiving the Key to the City of Columbia, South Carolina; her hometown by the Mayor Steven Benjamin on February 5, 2019.
 A day which the Mayor also deemed as Angell Conwell Day.